crilozmar/mDOM-SN/README.md

 Two type II SNe can be chosen (lighter and heavier ones) based on the ls220 EoS.
 For the type I SNe, 2 different models (DDT and GCD scenarios) can be chosen.

-DetectorConstruction is not up to date (but the bug reported by Martin has been already fixed).